Gilad's Origami Page

 Is there indication to the model size resulting from size of starting paper?
 No

-Are the models "Pure" origami (From square - no cuts)?
+Are the models "Pure" origami (From a single square - no cuts)?
 Yes

 Overall Impression